BrenKenna/TaskTide-Docs/docs/general/INSTALL.md

     <li>Build application from source</li>
 </ul>

-As a Java application TaskTide requires java+17 whith installation mechanisms are [provided here](https://docs.oracle.com/en/java/javase/).
+As a Java application TaskTide requires [java+17](https://docs.oracle.com/en/java/javase/).

 ---

 ## 1).
 Pre-compiled Application
-The [release section](https://github.com/BrenKenna/TaskTide/releases/edit/v0.9.0) of this repository contains a zip which contains all TaskTide dependancies, wrapper scripts for running on linux/windows and configuration files which can be adjusted for the [target deployment strategy] (/docs/documentation/Database-Driver-Installation.md).
+Each [TaskTide release](https://github.com/BrenKenna/TaskTide/releases/edit/v0.9.0) contains a zip og all TaskTide dependancies, wrapper scripts for running on linux/windows and configuration files which can be adjusted for the [target deployment strategy](/docs/documentation/Database-Driver-Installation.md).

 ``` bash
 # 1).
 Fetch zip